jmpires/anthropomorphic/README.md

 ## 🔥 Why "Anthropomorphic"?

-This repository is the open-source home for my published technical articles and hands-on labs—currently focused on AWS, Terraform, and Kubernetes, with new technologies added as I explore them.
+This repository is the open-source home for my published technical articles and hands-on labs—currently focused on AWS, GitOps, Observability, IaaC - Terraform, Kubernetes and process automation, with new technologies added as I explore them.

 The name *Anthropomorphic* reflects my belief that **technology should serve human understanding**: complex systems made clear, automation made intuitive, and knowledge made shareable.

-Every script, guide, and diagram here is crafted to empower engineers—not just to deploy, but to *comprehend*.
+Every script, guide, and diagram here is crafted to empower engineers—not just to deploy, but to *comprehend* the underlying principles that drive modern infrastructure, GitOps workflows, and automated processes.

 ---